uPesy/easyeda2kicad.py/README.md

 _________________

-A Python script that convert any electronic components from [EasyEDA](https://easyeda.com/) or [LCSC](https://www.lcsc.com/) to a Kicad library including **3D model** in color.
-This tool will speed up your PCB design workflow especially when using [JLCPCB SMT assembly services](https://jlcpcb.com/caa). **It supports library format for both Kicad v6.x and Kicad v5.x.**
+A Python script that converts any electronic components from [EasyEDA](https://easyeda.com/) or [LCSC](https://www.lcsc.com/) to a Kicad library including **3D model** in color.
+This tool will speed up your PCB design workflow especially when using [JLCPCB SMT assembly services](https://jlcpcb.com/caa). **It supports library formats for both Kicad v6.x and Kicad v5.x.**

 <p align="center">
   <img src="https://raw.githubusercontent.com/uPesy/easyeda2kicad.py/master/ressources/demo_symbol.png" width="500">